Connect with others who understand.

 Talk With Others Who Understand

 Have you filed for disability benefits or asked for work accommodations for your depression diagnosis?
 Do you have any tips for others?
-Comment below to share your thoughts, or start a conversation in your Activity feed.
+Comment below to share your thoughts, or start a conversation in your Activities feed.

 A MyDepressionTeam Member